Dorset Joint Railway

 Click diagram for larger image

 Ground Frame.
 S&DJR Signal Instruction No 160 advised that on 21-March-1907 a new 2-lever ground-frame (GF) would be provided on the Colliery siding, as shown in the right-hand diagram above.
-This GF was a typical L&SWR 'knee' frame of the Stevens pattern, but photographic evidence shows that it was manufactured by the Railway & General Engineering Co Ltd of Nottingham (click photo for a larger image).
+This GF was a typical L&SWR 'knee' frame of the Stevens pattern, but photographic evidence suggests that it was manufactured by the Railway & General Engineering Co Ltd of Nottingham (click photo for a larger image).
 Lever 1 in this GF released the Gate Lock lever 5 in the SB, while lever 2 worked the catch-point in place of a previous hand-lever.
 The siding gate was hinged at the end nearer to the main line, with its locking handle at the other end.
 It would appear from photographic evidence in the BR era that the rod run from SB lever 5 passed through the lock mechanism below the gate handle and extended alongside the siding to a release lock next to the GF; the latter ensured that the rodding from SB lever 5 could not be moved to unlock the gate until GF lever 1 had been reversed.
 In addition some form of mechanical 'detection' was provided at the hinged end of the gate to ensure that GF lever 2 could not be reversed until the gate had been moved to its open position.